 How to get around Malta?

 Even if the island has good public transport connections, the recommended way to reach the best places in Malta is by car!
 Having your own vehicle will significantly simplify your planning, and you will be the master of your Malta day trips.

 We rented our car at Auto Europe / Thrifty Car Rental.
 Our mini car cost us 36,79 Euros for a week.
 In addition, we’ve spent 30 Euros on petrol costs.
 Save up to 30 % on car rentals by booking it through this link!

 If you are renting a vehicle, I do advise choosing a small car.
 You’ll thank me after you discover the width of Malta’s “two-way” streets and the relaxed local interpretation of where the middle of the road is.
 The craziest experience was also driving the car on steep side roads in Mellieha, as well as parking it in one hotel there.
 It had the weirdest spiral one-way entrance to the garage where a larger car would definitely get scratched!
 And yeah, our rental price was so cheap as we risked not taking insurance.
 In conclusion, if you take chances like us, then at least choose the car you can pull it off with!

 How many days to spend in Malta?

-Malta’s weather is pleasant all-year-round.
+Malta’s weather is pleasant all year round.
 Being a Mediterranean country, it has hot and dry summers and mild and wet winters.
-Malta’s average temperature is 23 degrees Celsius at daytime and 16 degrees Celsius at night.
+Malta’s average temperature is 23 degrees Celsius in the daytime and 16 degrees Celsius at night.
 This makes it one of the warmest countries in Europe!
-Moreover, one can typically enjoy the summer weather in Malta from April till October.
+Moreover, one can typically enjoy the summer weather in Malta from April to October.